ten-protocol/ten-documentation/docs/3-write-ten-dapp/1-high-level-concepts.md

 All contract execution runs inside TEEs; inputs, state, and (optionally) logs can be private.
 See the [Overview](/docs/1-overview/Overview) for architecture and threat model.

+Clients establish HTTPS connections that terminate inside TEEs via the TEN Gateway, preventing plaintext exposure on intermediaries; smart contracts then execute entirely within the enclave boundary, and contract state plus sensitive metadata are stored encrypted at rest, with read access enforced through Viewing Keys and policy logic.

 ## Smart Contract Execution with Hidden State

 TEN disables `getStorageAt` by default and ensures private variables are truly private, only accessible through authorized functions that developers define.